flatala/langgraph-research/README.md

 # Literature Review Agent

 An autonomous multi-agent system built with LangGraph that generates comprehensive literature reviews from academic papers.
-Given a research topic, it searches arXiv, plans the review structure, retrieves and synthesizes relevant papers, and produces a grounded, citation-verified literature survey.
+Given a research topic, it searches the web and arXiv, plans the review structure, retrieves and synthesizes relevant papers, and produces a grounded, citation-verified literature survey.

 ## Architecture